MSMARTINMARTI/Automatic-Exam-seat-allocation-Management-System/README.txt

           ---->("Click one to download : ") to download the that the output txt file one the project file location then print the text copy to use it.

------------------------------Thank You For Downloading ----------------------------------- Follow My github account get more codes
+-----------------------------Thank You For Downloading ----------------------------------- Follow My github account get more projects
+PASSWORD : MAMARTINMARTI